 When you shop ElectricityPlans.com, you shop from a select list of quality providers.
 We only feature quality plans, and we help you understand the fine print.
-We also have articles that help you learn how to shop for an electricity plan, and how to switch electricity plans.
+We also have articles that help you learn how to shop for an electricity plan.
 Or learn everything in one place with The Definitive Guide to Shopping for Electricity in Texas.

 Within the ElectricityPlans.com site, you can compare cheap prepaid electricity plans, shop free nights electricity plans or shop free weekends electricity plans.

 Former or current military?
 We feature discount military electricity plans.